24

 • Training in EEO for management and supervisory staff;

-5. Using techniques to improve recruitment and increase the flow of minority and female applicants.
+5. Using techniques to improve recruitment and increase the flow of disabled and veteran applicants.
 Larimer County presently undertakes the following actions:

 • Include the phrase "Equal Opportunity/Affirmative Action Employer" in all printed employment advertisements;

-• Place help wanted advertisement, when appropriate, in local minority news media and women's interest media;
+• Place help wanted advertisement, when appropriate, in media and sources that market to individuals with a disability and veterans;

-• Disseminate information on job opportunities to organizations representing minorities, women and employment development agencies when job opportunities occur;
+• Disseminate information on job opportunities to organizations representing individuals with disabilities and veterans, and employment development agencies when job opportunities occur;

-• Actively recruit at secondary schools, junior colleges, colleges and universities with predominantly minority or female enrollments as appropriate; and
+• Actively recruit at secondary schools, junior colleges, colleges and universities as appropriate; and

-• Request employment agencies to refer qualified minorities and women;
+• Request employment agencies to refer qualified candidates;

 • Post jobs with Disability Solutions to increase recruiting of individuals with disabilities